gifale95/BERG/source/models/overview.rst

 Available Models
 ===================

-This page provides an overview of the brain encoding models currently available in NEST.
+This page provides an overview of the brain encoding models currently available in BERG.

 Model Naming Convention
 ----------------------

-NEST contains several encoding models, defined by the following model ID naming convention:
+BERG contains several encoding models, defined by the following model ID naming convention:

 ``{modality}-{dataset}-{model}``